Helping you grow closer to God

 Later we find out they have eyes all over them and there is all this wisdom and they are innocent and they are pure.
 And yet, in the presence of God, they hide their face and they cover their feet and they declare who He is.
 I will tell you, when you get a glimpse of who God really is, it changes everything.

-And then we get this powerful picture of the seraphim who flies with the coal, takes it from the altar, touches his lips, and you have this process that I think needs to happen.
+And you have this process that I think needs to happen.
 The old word for it is, repentance and renewal.

 But it’s this process where we get into the Scriptures, and in community and in worship, where we, again, get a glimpse of who God really is, which leads to an accurate view of ourselves, which leads to a realignment of our agenda with His.